 In Alberta’s Castle

-Following 40 years of pressure from hunters, ranchers and other Albertans, in September 2015 the Government of Alberta announced the creation of a new Castle Provincial Park and expansion of the Castle Wildland Provincial Park.
+Following the largest public engagement in Alberta Parks history, in September 2015 the Government of Alberta announced the creation of a new Castle Provincial Park and expansion of the Castle Wildland Provincial Park.

-Along with our partners, we are engaged in initiatives to influence land-use planning to safeguard the headwaters within the Yellowstone-to-Yukon region.
+Along with our partners, Y2Y is engaged in initiatives that encourage strong, science-based land-use planning to safeguard the headwaters within the Alberta portion of the Yellowstone to Yukon region.
+This includes conducting and co-ordinating science research about these sensitive places.

 “Wherever you live in Alberta, nearly all of your water comes from the mountains and foothills.
 Your family, your pets, your houseplants, your favorite fishing hole or swimming spot, the wildlife you love — they all benefit from healthy headwaters.”— Adam Linnard, Alberta program manager